Ethan Allen

 Quick drop, dog-leg and late rounded grips

-The barrel cluster and the shape of the barrel ribs
+The barrel cluster and the shape of the barrel rib

-To help identify the production period, the shape of the barrel cluster and the presence or style of barrel ribs can offer valuable clues.
-Based on these characteristics, the following models can be distinguished:
+Several external features can help determine a pepperbox’s production period.
+In particular, the shape of the barrel cluster and the presence or style of barrel ribs provide valuable identification clues.
+Based on these characteristics, collectors can distinguish the following models:

 Barrel Cluster Fluted Rib